 My latest, “Home.”
 When home is hostile, beautiful but brutal.

-My bittersweet farewell love letter to my home state of Texas.
-The landscape of my life, the broken body of malign governance and treacherous climes.
-How bright the beauty, how sharp the pain.
+My bittersweet love letter to my home state of Texas.
+The landscape of my life, the centuries-long open wound of colony from whence I came, the broken body of malign governance and treacherous climes.
+How bright the beauty, how sharp the knife.

 Go back to the Home Page